mikemimik/fs-notes-app/README.md

 ```

 ## Create user middleware
 We will now create middleware which will first access the token stored in the cookie and check to ensure it is a valid token.
 It will then attach the decoded information from the token onto the request object so that all subsequent functions that deal with that request object can access it.
-In this way we can use this middleware to ensure that a user is logged in.
-Without calling the `/login` route, a client will not have a valid token in their cookie with which to make requests.
+In this way we can use this middleware to ensure that a user is logged in because without calling the `/login` route, a client will not have a valid token in their cookie with which to make requests.

 ```javaScript
 // middleware/verifyToken.js